Standard 52-card deck

 The standard 52-card deck of French-suited playing cards is the most common pack of playing cards used today.
-The main feature of most playing card decks that empower their use in diverse games and other activities is their double-sided design, where one side, usually bearing a colourful or complex pattern, is exactly identical on all playing cards, thus ensuring the anonymity and fungibility of the cards when their value is to be kept secret, and a second side, that, when apparent, is unique to every individual card in a deck, usually bearing a suit as well as an alphanumerical value, which may be used to distinguish the card in game mechanics.
-In English-speaking countries it is the only traditional pack (Note: 'Deck' and 'pack' are synonymous; 'deck' tends to be used in the United States and 'pack' elsewhere.) used for playing cards; in many countries, however, it is used alongside other traditional, often older, standard packs with different suit systems such as those with German-, Italian-, Spanish- or Swiss suits.
-The most common pattern of French-suited cards worldwide and the only one commonly available in English-speaking countries is the English pattern pack.
-The second most common is the Belgian-Genoese pattern, designed in France, but whose use spread to Spain, Italy, the Ottoman Empire, the Balkans and much of North Africa and the Middle East.
-In addition to those, there are other major international and regional patterns including standard 48-card packs, for example, in Italy that use Italian-suited cards.
-In other regions, such as Spain and Switzerland, the traditional standard pack comprises 36, 40 or 48 cards.
+A key feature of most playing card decks is their double-sided design: the backs of all cards are identical, helping to conceal each card's identity during play, while the faces are unique and display a suit and rank used in game mechanics.
+In English-speaking countries, the 52-card French-suited deck is the predominant traditional pack used for card games, although other types of playing card decks, such as tarot and specialty packs, are also available.
+Worldwide, the most common design for French-suited cards is the English pattern, while several other regional patterns, including the Belgian–Genoese pattern, are widely used in parts of Europe, North Africa, the Middle East, and the Balkans.
+In addition, many countries continue to use traditional decks with different suit systems, such as German-, Italian-, Spanish-, and Swiss-suited cards.
+Standard deck sizes also vary by region, with 36-, 40-, 48-, and 52-card packs commonly used depending on local playing card traditions.

+Some decks also include one or more Jokers, although these are not part of the standard 52 cards and are used only in games that specifically require them.
+The number of cards actually used can also vary by game, as some formats remove certain ranks from the deck before play begins.
+For example, many traditional European card games use shortened decks containing 32 or 36 cards.

 Composition

 A standard 52-card French-suited deck comprises 13 ranks in each of the four suits: clubs, diamonds, hearts and spades.
 Each suit includes three court cards (face cards), King, Queen and Jack, with reversible (i.e. double headed) images.
-Each suit also includes ten numeral cards or pip cards, from one (Ace) to ten.
+Each suit also includes ten numeral cards or pip cards, from one to ten.
 The card with one pip is known as an Ace.
 Each pip card displays the number of pips (symbols of the suit) corresponding to its number, as well as the appropriate numeral (except "A" for the Ace) in at least two corners.

 In addition, commercial decks often include from one to six Jokers; most commonly two or three since the mid-20th century.
-The Jokers are often distinguishable from one another, either in design or colour, as some card games require these extra cards.
+The Jokers are often distinguishable from one another, either in design or color, as some card games require these extra cards.
 The Jokers can also be used as replacements for lost or damaged cards.

-There are 52! or exactly 80,658,175,170,943,878,571,660,636,856,403,766,975,289,505,440,883,277,824,000,000,000,000 (approximately 8.0658×10^67) possible arrangements of a standard 52-card deck.
+There are 52! or exactly 80,658,175,170,943,878,571,660,636,856,403,766,975,289,505,440,883,277,824,000,000,000,000 (approximately 8.0658×10^67) possible arrangements when shuffling a standard 52-card deck.

 English pattern pack by Piatnik of Austria.
 The English pattern is also known as the Anglo-American or International pattern.